 Parents must carefully research, and observe a classroom in operation, in order to choose a real Montessori school for their child.

 Yes, you can use Montessori principles of child development at home.
 Look at your home through your child’s eyes.
 Children need a sense of belonging, and they get it by participating fully in the routines of everyday life.
-“Help me do it by myself” is the life theme of the preschooler, school age child, teenager, and young adult.
+“Help me do it by myself” is the life theme of preschoolers, school-age children, teenagers, and young adults.